Test Administration Features

 Prior to the start of the testing session, it is recommended that TEs test the audio (adjust volume) and voice-capture functionality of the student devices.
 When the test session has started, adjusting the audio volume will require the student to log off the TDS.

-The PFA is a nonsecure document that contains information and instructions for preparing to administer the ELPAC in all formats—in person, remotely, or using braille—that were previously provided in the DFAs, which the coordinators and TEs should review in advance of testing to become familiar with testing guidelines for the Summative ELPAC.
-It contains information for before, during, and after testing.
-There is information about such things as pause and expiration rules, pausing and ending the test, and seating arrangements.
-There is one PFA for K–2 and one PFA for grades three through twelve.
-The PFA is posted in TOMS under the [Resources] tab as well as posted on the Manuals and Instructions web page on the ELPAC website.
+The PFA is a nonsecure document that contains information and instructions for preparing to administer the ELPAC in all formats—in person, remotely, or using braille—that were previously provided in the DFAs.
+The coordinators and TEs should review the PFA in advance of testing to become familiar with testing guidelines for the Summative ELPAC, including information for before, during, and after testing.
+Guidance is also provided on pause and expiration rules, pausing and ending the test, seating arrangements, and more.
+There is one PFA for K–2 and one for grades three through twelve.
+The PFAs are posted on the Manuals and Instructions web page on the ELPAC website and in the Moodle Training Site.

 The DFAs for the Summative ELPAC include test day instructions and must be used by the ELPAC TE to administer tests to students.
 Administration instructions for the Listening, Speaking, Reading, and Writing domains are included in one DFA each for kindergarten, grade one, and grade two.
-Grades three through twelve DFAs include administration instructions for Listening, Reading, and Writing in one DFA and separate DFAs for Speaking domain instructions for each grade span.
-Additionally, there are DFAs for visual impairment/braille administration for each respective DFA version noted previously.
+Grades three through twelve DFAs include administration instructions for the Listening, Reading, and Writing domains and separate DFAs for Speaking domain instructions for each grade span.
 The DFAs also include the test administration script for the ELPAC TE to use at the beginning of testing and provides administration guidance for the day of testing.
 In-person and remote testing directions are provided in the DFAs.
+Additionally, there are DFAs for visual impairment/braille administration for each respective DFA version noted previously.
+These should be used when administering the test to students with visual impairment.

 Do not send these DFAs via email since these are secure materials.

-All users will have access to the visual impairment/braille forms of the DFAs.
+All users will have access to the visual impairment/braille forms of the DFAs, which should be used when administering the test to students with visual impairment.

 Testing Window and Test Times

-The Summative ELPAC testing window will be open from February 1 through May 31.
-LEAs may schedule testing according to local preference within this window and do not need to inform the CDE or ETS.
+The Summative ELPAC testing window opens on February 1 and continues through May 31.
 All testing must take place within this window.
-All STAIRS cases must be submitted one week before May 31 to ensure that cases are approved with adequate time to allow students to complete testing by May 31.
+Any eligible student who is enrolled during the window must be tested.
+LEAs have discretion to schedule testing according to local preference within this window and do not need to inform the CDE or ETS.
+However, all STAIRS cases must be submitted one week before May 31 to ensure that cases are approved with adequate time to allow students to complete testing by May 31.

 Table 1 lists key dates for the Summative ELPAC administration.